What is the difference between the Honors Program and the Scholars Program?

-Housing contracts are sent via email from the Office University Residences and Dining Services based upon when students pay their $100 acceptance fee to Ohio State.
+Housing contracts are sent via email from University Housing based upon when students pay their $100 acceptance fee to Ohio State.
 Students may receive housing contracts as early as March.
 The contract asks students to indicate the area of campus in which they would prefer to live.
 Students can also preference a space in an Honors residence hall or note their interest in living with someone that they already know.
 Actual housing assignments that specify residence hall, room number, and roommate(s) are sent to students’ Ohio State email address in July.

 When will I receive information about orientation?

 Orientation information is mailed to students from University Orientation based upon when students pay their $100 acceptance fee to Ohio State.
 Students begin receiving information packets in early spring that will allow them to schedule orientation dates.